Ever find yourself ready to tear your hair out wondering how to keep up with the laundry? Me, too.

 Put away each load as it’s done.
 This is the big secret laundry trick, folks: do NOT wait until you’ve finished every load of laundry to put things away!
 If you’ve got kids who aren’t around to put their stuff away, place it where they’ll have to take care of it as soon as they get home.
 (Stairs are great for this.)
 Put everything else away as soon as it’s dried.
 That way your kitchen table is clear if Aunt Edna unexpectedly shows up, and you have a built-in stopping point should something more interesting than doing laundry come up.

 Want an easy way to put it all together?
-Help yourself to my free Laundry Day Routine printable!
+Help yourself to my free printable Laundry Day Routine!

 Equipment I Recommend: